Zagato Maserati Mostro: History

-It was created to celebrate the 100-years anniversary of Maserati.
-It uses the V8 engine and transmission of the Maserati GranTurismo.
-Only 5 cars were produced by Zagato.
+The Mostro was created to celebrate the 100-year anniversary of Maserati.
+It uses the 4.2-litre V8 engine and transmission from the Maserati GranTurismo.
+Only five cars were produced by Zagato.
 The car is a tribute to the Maserati 450S Coupé of 1957 bodied by Zagato.
 Just as the original Mostro was built for racing and subsequently converted into a road car, so the modern-day Mostro has been created primarily for track use using racing technology, while also being useable on the road.
 The car presented at the concours did not have a wing but the red car offered in February 2020 at a Bonhams auction in Paris did have one.

+Seven years later, in 2022, Zagato unveiled a Barchetta version of the Mostro.
+Zagato said they would build an additional five examples of the Barchetta, all of which they claimed to have sold.
+This version was offered with a choice of a 4.2-litre Maserati V8 or the 3.0-litre V6 from the Maserati MC20.

 Specifications

 The chassis is based on the Gillet Vertigo .5.
-It is of carbon fibre 'MonoCell' construction, supplemented by a mid-structure of steel tubes forming the cockpit and a sub-frame supporting the fuel tank, exhaust system, rear suspension and gearbox.
-Made in Italy, the bodywork is entirely carbon fibre.
+It uses a carbon fibre 'MonoCell' construction, supplemented by a mid-structure of steel tubes forming the cockpit and a sub-frame supporting the fuel tank, exhaust system, rear suspension and gearbox.
+The bodywork is made in Italy, entirely out of carbon fibre.

-Set back in the chassis, the 4.2-litre Maserati V8 engine has dry-sump lubrication and is equipped with a programmable engine management system.
-Power (undisclosed but estimated to be in the region of 460bhp) reaches the ground via a semi-automatic, six-speed rear transaxle, an arrangement that optimises front/rear weight distribution.
-Suspension is by double wishbones front and rear with pushrod actuation of the springs/dampers.
+The Maserati V8 engine is set back in the chassis, has dry-sump lubrication and is equipped with a programmable engine management system.
+Power (undisclosed but estimated to be in the region of 460 bhp) reaches the ground via a semi-automatic, six-speed rear transaxle, an arrangement that optimises front/rear weight distribution.
+It uses double wishbone suspension front and rear with pushrod actuation of the springs/dampers.
 The alloy wheels are 19" in diameter and there are large disc brakes all round.